huynhnd6/divi-woomyacc/README.md

 ## Usage

-Use by copy the css ([custom.css]: https://github.com/izzuddinfz/divi-woomyacc/blob/master/custom.css) code to the Custom CSS in Divi > Theme Option else copy this css ([custom.css]: https://github.com/izzuddinfz/divi-woomyacc/blob/master/custom.css) to your child theme css.
+Use by copy the css ([custom.css](https://github.com/izzuddinfz/divi-woomyacc/blob/master/custom.css)) code to the Custom CSS in Divi > Theme Option else copy this css ([custom.css](https://github.com/izzuddinfz/divi-woomyacc/blob/master/custom.css)) to your child theme css.

 Copy code below to function.php, the function of the code please refer to the comments.